dragongears/balena-electron-vue-pidisplay/README.md

 #### Feature Wishlist:

-- Serve up display remotely
+- Serve up display in a web page remotely

 ---